institutional-grammar-pl/ig-tagger/README.rst

 * ``output`` - path to output file

-* ``layer`` - which IG layers should be used in annotation .
+* ``layer`` - which IG layers should be used in annotation.
 Values 'reg', 'cons' and 'both' are allowed.
 Default: 'both'.

 * ``conllu_path`` - if specified then conllu file will be saved to this path.
 Default: 'None'